kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 ## Development

 Start the server (binds to 0.0.0.0:3001 by default):
+- npm run start   # production-like (node)
-- npm run dev
+- npm run dev     # development (auto uses nodemon if available)

 Notes:
-- Uses a plain Node process (no nodemon, no cross-env).
+- Scripts available: start, dev, health, check:ready.
-- src/server.js defaults HOST to 0.0.0.0 and PORT to 3001 if env vars are not provided.
+- src/server.js defaults HOST to 0.0.0.0 and PORT to 3001 if env vars are not provided and logs readiness.
 - Health endpoints: GET /health (no DB dependency) and GET /api/health (reports DB status).
 - The server listens on 0.0.0.0 so external preview can reach it.